Tour the Foothills of El Yunque on an ATV at Carabali Rainforest Park

 They offer 1 and 2 hour tours.
 The 1 hour tour is $56 per driver, and $31 per passenger.
 The 2 hour tour is $100 per driver, and $56 per passenger.

 If you're happy, let them know it — Don't forget to tip your your bartender, tour guide or trip operator if you enjoyed yourself.
 Gratuities are appreciated and typically aren't included in the price they charge you.

-ATV tours are at 9:00am, 12:00pm and 2:00pm.
+2Hr ATV tours are at 9:30am, 12:30pm and 2:30pm.
+1 Hr trips are more often throughout day.
 But if you have another time in mind, call and ask if they can set you up with a tour.

 The ATV’s are 2-seaters.
-You must be at least 16 years old to drive(with drivers license), but passengers can be as young as 8 years old.
+You must be at least 16 years old to drive(with drivers license), but passengers 12 years old and up.
 Bring drivers license (with photo ID) and credit card.